 Each of the five homes being inserted into the former parish house have a design sensibility best described as “traditional rustic contemporary.”
 Make that “traditional recycled contemporary.”
 The original stone and brick walls of the parish house have been left exposed wherever possible.
 Wood reclaimed from the gutting of the building has returned as walls and trim.
 The bathroom vanities were fabricated from the slate counters of the parish house’s bathrooms.
 And one of the homes has a bedroom whose inner wall is the former outer wall of the building; it will have a sliding door and interior window whose panes come from ribbed glass used in some of the parish house’s windows.

 This is all in keeping with Red Oak’s approach to construction and design.
 “We rarely build anything vanilla or cookie-cutter,” said Red Oak co-founder and partner Anthony Giacobbe.
 He and Ken Schapiro formed the company in November 2015 to build on their strengths — “he’s nails and I’m numbers,” said Giacobbe — and jointly pursue their passion for finely crafted buildings.

 Red Oak had hoped to do much the same thing with the church next door, but the building turned out to have structural problems serious enough to make salvaging it cost-prohibitive.
 So the company split the lot in two.
-Another developer is building seven new townhomes called Bishop Square on the site of the church.
+Developer Eric Fox is building seven new townhomes called Bishop Square on the site of the church.
 Toner Architects designed the five units in this development.